LoginRadius/docs/content/references/sdk/ios-sdk/index.md

 ## LoginRadius API Showcase

 This section helps you to explore various API methods of LoginRadius IOS SDK.
-They can be used to fulfill your identity based needs related to traditional login, registration, social login and many more.
+They can be used to fulfill your identity based needs related to email/password (traditional) login, registration, social login and many more.

 For more details check [API Reference Here](/#api)